wp-plugins/standard-widget-extensions/readme.txt

 == Changelog ==

-= 1.5 - ??? =
+= 1.5 - Jul 12, 2014 =
-* Initial collapsed behavior changed to reflect initial block/none status.
-* A new option for floating header-space adjustment.
+* A option for floating header-space adjustment.
-* Reload Me warning while resizing.
+* Reload-me warning while resizing.
+* Initial state of accordions can be reserved by CSS styling.
+* Recalc Count for repeated auto size adjustment.
 * Improved behavior of sticky sidebars.

 = 1.4 - Jan 6, 2014 =